shahreukh/nextjs-mysql-crud/README.md

 XML to MySQL with CRUD Operations and Pagination
-This project converts XML data to MySQL database, and provides CRUD operations with pagination and search functionality.
+This project converts XML data to MySQL database, and provides a responsive webpage with CRUD operations, pagination and search functionality.
+Search option searches values of uuid.

 Prerequisites
 Node.js (v14.16.1 or later)
 MySQL database
 PlanetScale database account (optional)
+Prisma
 Setup
 Clone the repository:
 bash